owaissyed65/final-paper-readme/digital-marketing-final.md

 ---

+## Subjective Question:

+## Scenerio 1
+A shopkeeper launches an e-commerce website to sell electronic accessories.
+The website receives a good number of visitors through online promotions.
+Most visitors successfully add products to the shopping cart, but a large percentage of them leave the website without completing the checkout process.

+a) Identify the possible reasons for users abandoning the checkout process.
+b) Suggest practical digital marketing or technical improvements that can help increase successful checkouts.

+---

+---
+---

 # 🧠 Scenario-Based Questions (IMPORTANT FOR EXAM)

 Below are **detailed, exam-oriented answers** for scenario-based questions.
 You can write these in **5–8 marks** questions.